 Due to marijuana’s popularity and the fact that it’s consumed all over the world, lawmakers came up with multiple ways to measure how this controlled substance impairs drivers and people who operate heavy machinery.
 So, cannabis drug testing became a regular practice.
+But many are still wondering: can you drive high and can a breathalyzer detect marijuana?

-Cannabis consumption can be detected by testing human hair, saliva, blood, urine, and since very recently, testing the breath using a breathalyzer device.
+Cannabis consumption can be detected by testing human hair, saliva, blood, urine, and since very recently, yes, testing the breath by using a breathalyzer device.
 Authorities all over the world are focusing on finding effective ways to measure how cannabis affects drivers.
 This is particularly popular in the US where the National Highway Traffic Safety Administration together with Congress are trying to find an effective way to measure how much weed impacts drivers.

 While there’s still no standard measure that determines tetrahydrocannabinol (THC) impairment, the breathalyzer may become the gold standard for drug testing in the future.
 To find out all you need about the breathalyzer and marijuana DUI’s, read on.